-Deck-climbing, dog-racing, breakdancing: One NFL player’s quarantine workout stands out
+Deck-climbing, dog-racing, break dancing: One NFL player’s quarantine workout stands out

 “Most of us post what we do on Instagram,” Collins said, “so I know what everybody is doing.”

 On Schweitzer’s Instagram profile, there’s a video titled “Home Movement.”
-He crawls, hangs, contorts, no-hand headstands and pistol squats.
+He crawls, hangs, contorts and does no-hand headstands and pistol squats.
 He clean-and-presses a large stone.
 He break dances the windmill.
-Sometimes, when playing fetch with his dogs, he’ll race them to see if he can get to the tennis ball first.
-From his knees, he folds himself backward like the top of an omelet, and later, when he dead lifts his wife, Shelby, he writes, “Weight confidential,” with an emoji wink.
+Sometimes, when he’s playing fetch with his dogs, he will race them to see whether he can get to the tennis ball first.
+From his knees, he folds himself backward like the top of an omelet, and later, when he dead-lifts his wife, Shelby, he writes, “Weight confidential,” with an emoji wink.

-In sum, Schweitzer’s simple goal: Move better.
+In sum, Schweitzer’s simple goal: move better.
 He began focusing on such fundamentals when he met Einhorn.
 The former Stanford volleyball assistant suffered a stress fracture in his back in college, and during his recovery he became obsessed with movement.
-He tried physical therapy and strength-and-conditioning drills and, eventually, formed a new discipline at Apiros, the practice he founded.
+He tried physical therapy and strength-and-conditioning drills and eventually formed a new discipline at Apiros, the practice he founded.

 About two years ago, a mentor asked Einhorn about the root of the movements he had studied.
-In evolution, which are preserved, and which are jettisoned?
-Einhorn compared the anatomy of different animals and reduced each “organism … to a means of locomotion.”
+In evolution, which are preserved and which are jettisoned?
+Einhorn compared the anatomy of different animals and reduced each “organism . . . to a means of locomotion.”
 He believed he had found a skeleton key to conditioning — train the body as it had evolved to be trained — and pointed to humans’ most basic state.
 Babies instinctively understand how to operate against gravity, from crawling to squats.

 “They haven’t learned it through practice or a celebrity Instagram trainer,” Einhorn said.
 “Those same biological processes have been going on for millions of years.”

-When Schweitzer and Einhorn began working together, Schweitzer felt worn down with a bulged disc in his back and ankle sprains.
+When Schweitzer and Einhorn began working together, Schweitzer felt worn down with a bulged disk in his back and ankle sprains.
 They started by correcting his posture, focusing on exertion rather than weight — “a handstand at 10 seconds of max effort is the same as bench-pressing maximum weight,” Schweitzer said — and drawing inspiration from “elite movers,” such as ice skaters, break dancers and rock climbers.
 Within two years, Schweitzer’s squat increased from 545 pounds to 675 and he felt better, with fewer small, nagging injuries.

 “There's not some secret; we’re not rewriting movement or anything,” Schweitzer said.
 “It's just a different lens.”

 This offseason, Schweitzer signed with the Redskins and is expected to compete with Wes Martin to start at left guard.
-He’s focused his workouts on “rotational movement” because, while he maintains a weightlifting baseline, he believes range-of-motion training maximizes athletes.
+He has focused his workouts on “rotational movement” because, while he maintains a weightlifting baseline, he believes range-of-motion training maximizes athletes.
 It reduces pain and allows players to be at their best every day in a league that prizes availability.
 He also said that, as the NFL speeds up every year, the best players are strong and mobile.

 Schweitzer, a fifth-year veteran, pointed out that the average NFL player’s career lasts about three years.
-He believes “a lot” of them end early because of injury, some due to unavoidable “bang-bang” plays, but far more to the effects of accumulated ailments.
+He believes “a lot” of them end early because of injury, sometimes the result of unavoidable “bang-bang” plays but far more often because of the effects of accumulated ailments.
 Inefficient movement and “asymmetries” break down the body, Schweitzer said, and he wants to minimize that risk.

 “I feel amazing right now,” Schweitzer said.
 “I'm getting close to 330 [pounds] — I’m 325 right now — and I can do all these things.
 It’s great because, growing up, I thought these movements just weren't for bigger people.”

-Einhorn worries the NFL will experience an injury spike when players return to the facilities and gyms they’ve been absent from for months.
+Einhorn worries the NFL will experience an injury spike when players return to the facilities and gyms from which they have been absent for months.
 But he doesn’t fret about Schweitzer — provided he continues to take the same level of care of his body once practices and games resume.

 “How [Schweitzer] recovers during the season,” Einhorn said, “will be just as important as what he’s doing now.”